• Skip to primary navigation

 Pixel 6 Camera Review

 Jumping right into it, the Google Pixel 6 camera is amazing!
-It’s low light ability is epic.
+Its low-light ability is epic.
 Even without using the night shot mode.
-I was testing it out in my girlfriend’s kitchen with only a few lights on and feel the camera made the scene brighter than what I was actually seeing.
+I was testing it out in my girlfriend’s kitchen with only a few lights on and felt the camera make the scene brighter than what I was actually seeing.
 Without looking grainy or artificial.
 I was blown away!
-Right after that I went outside for a few ‘Night Shot’ mode pictures.
-My GF even liked one so much, she shared one on her Instagram Story without photographers credit…#facepalm.
+Right after that, I went outside for a few ‘Night Shot’ mode pictures.
+My GF even liked one so much, she shared one on her Instagram Story without the photographer’s credit…#facepalm.
 (No worries I didn’t freak out too much, but now she tags me when she shares my images lol)

 Night Shot